CynthiaPeter/CynthiaPeter/README.md

 ---

 I enjoy [writing!](https://cynthiapeter.com/series/technical-writing-basics).
-Writing gives me an opportunity to learn and share my experiences with people and that's why I Love Open source projects.
-I am currently an OSS Writer.
+Writing allows me to learn and share my experiences with people.
+I Love Open source projects.

 I love to hold the door open to new learners.
-I'll say writing is my super power💪🏿 But then, I have other superpowers, like amazing problem-solving skills, brainstorming, research, a remarkable human relationship skills, and a good sense of humor.
-You definitely want me on your team, I mean who doesn't need a good laugh? 🤷🏿‍♀️🤷🏿‍♀️.
+I'll say writing is my superpower 💪🏿 But then, I have other superpowers, like amazing problem-solving, brainstorming, research, remarkable human relationship skills, and a good sense of humour.
+Do you want me on your team?
+I mean, who doesn't need a good laugh? 🤷🏿‍♀️🤷🏿‍♀️.

-I Currently contribute to open source projects like [IgboAPI](https://igboapi.com/), [AsyncAPI Initiative](https://www.asyncapi.com/), and  [Atsign](https://atsign.com/).
+I currently contribute to open-source projects like [IgboAPI](https://igboapi.com/) and [AsyncAPI Initiative](https://www.asyncapi.com/), as an OSS Writer.

-I strive to be better by learning, reading, and building healthy relationships.
+I strive to improve by learning, reading, and building healthy relationships.

 - 👩🏾‍💻 Pronoun: She/Her
 - 📚 My current interests: APIs, Cybersecurity, IoT, and documentation.
 - 💬 Ask me about [Like I'm Five](https://likeamfive.tech/) Blog, Technical Writing, Developer Advocacy, Getting Started in Tech, Healthy Living, and Books 😉.
 - 📫 How to reach me: Reach me on [Twitter](https://twitter.com/iamCynthiaPeter), anyday, anytime.
-- ⚡ Fun fact: I speak Mandarin, English, Igbo, and a little Polish.
+- ⚡ Fun fact: I speak Mandarin, English, Igbo, and Polish.
 I love to workout and Dance.😁

 <h3 align="center"> Stay Awesome </h3>